mibradl/DevOps/Chapter7_Containers_With_Docker/Module_7_Docker_Demo_Project_Overview/README.md

 # Chapter7
-This module we explore what a Container is.
+This module we will review the Demo Project

-# Name: What is a Container?
+# Name: Demo Overview

 # Description:

+Basic building blocks of Docker

+How Docker fits in in the complete development and deployment process?

+Overview of the complete process

+Zoom in into different parts